METRIX IAP

 Allocation

-ICP-1 (45–54) + APEX-C01 control.
+ICP-1 (45–54) + DC02 control.
 Pillar A copy (Violence, Pressure, Limited drops).
 IG Reels + IG Feed primary.
 Facebook secondary.
 CBO with IG placement bias.

 Budget Guardrails